ClemRz/Finger-Joint-Jig/README.md

 I used [Fritzing](http://fritzing.org) to draw the electronic diagram (see breadboard below).

+And [SketchUp](https://www.sketchup.com/) to draw the mechanic parts (see in the screenshot section).

 ## Feel free

 If you want to reproduce, modify or enhance my variation of this jig, feel free to do it respecting the licence enclosed in this repo.